Justinas Marazas

-Justinas Marazas (born 23 February 2000) is a Lithuanian footballer who plays as a right midfielder for Riteriai, and the Lithuania national team.
+Justinas Marazas (born 23 February 2000) is a Lithuanian retired footballer who played as a right midfielder.

 Career

-As professional started in 2017 m., when played first match in A Lyga.
+Marazas made his A Lyga debut in 2017 for Riteriai.

-In first half of 2019 he was loaned and played in polish Wisla Plock.
+In the first half of 2019, he was loaned to Polish Ekstraklasa club Wisla Plock.

-In summer 2019 he returned to FK Riteriai.
+In the summer of 2019, he rejoined Riteriai.
+However, Marazas departed the club in 2022, following a prolonged period where he spent his time in rehabilitation addressing injuries.

 Career in national team

 Marazas made his international debut for Lithuania on 22 March 2019, coming on as a substitute for Saulius Mikoliūnas in the 76th minute of the UEFA Euro 2020 qualifying match against Luxembourg, which finished as a 1–2 away loss.